Thies Wulf is a Berlin-based multidisciplinary designer whose work spans creative direction, product design and concepts for brand and retail spaces.

-Architectural projects include brands such as Audemars Piguet, Brax, MAC, Lufthansa and HUUM Equipment.
+Architectural projects include brands such as Audemars Piguet, Brax, MAC, Lufthansa, HUUM Equipment Tokyo, FLACONI Flagshipstore, GIAHI Zurich.

 Thies Wulf is also co-founder of the agencies Zeichenweg and Shopfiction.

-Since 2007, he is freelance artistic director for Design Hotels AG.
-In this role, Thies is responsible for all physical representations of the brand – from travel and design fair booths worldwide, to office spaces and exhibits, as well as Design Hotel’s pop-up hotel Papaya Playa Project in Tulum, Mexico and others.
+From 2007-2018, he worked as freelance artistic director for Design Hotels AG.
+In this role, Thies was responsible for all physical representations of the brand – from travel and design fair booths worldwide, to office spaces and exhibits, as well as Design Hotel’s pop-up hotel Papaya Playa Project in Tulum, Mexico and others.